Gravitational Wave Astronomy With TianQin

 \subsubsection{Relativistic effects in triples}

 In this section, we are interested in stellar-mass BBH evolution near an SMBH.
-Such BBHs may exist in abundance in the nuclear cluster around the SMBH due to various dynamical processes, such as scatterings, mass segregation and/or gas interactions in disks of active galactic nuclei \cite{OLeary2009, Leigh2018, McKernan2012, Bartos2017, Tagawa2020}.
+Such BBHs may exist in abundance in the nuclear cluster around the SMBH due to various dynamical processes, such as scatterings, mass segregation and/or gas interactions in disks of AGN \cite{OLeary2009, Leigh2018, McKernan2012, Bartos2017, Tagawa2020}.

 We consider a binary with masses $m_1$, $m_2$, semimajor axis $a_{\rm IN}$ and eccentricity $e_{\rm IN}$, moving around a rotating SMBH tertiary ($m_3$) on a wider orbit with $a_{\rm OUT}$ and $e_{\rm OUT}$.
 The angular momenta of the inner, outer binaries, and SMBH spin are denoted by $\textbf{L}_{\rm IN}$, $\textbf{L}_{\rm OUT}$, and $\textbf{S}_3$, respectively.
 Gravitational perturbation from the SMBH makes the inner binary precess, and may also induce von Zeipel-Lidov-Kozai ~\cite{vonZeipel, Lidov, Kozai} eccentricity oscillations if the mutual inclination between two orbital planes is sufficiently high.
 The first-order post-Newtonian (PN) theory introduces pericenter precession in both inner and outer binaries.